gyselroth/docxBox/README.md

 ### Compare DOCX documents

-docxBox helps retracing changes to the files contained within DOCX archives, made when manipulating documents in word processor applications.
+docxBox helps tracing changes to the files contained within DOCX archives, made when manipulating documents in word processor applications.

 When given two DOCX files, the ``ls`` command displays a side-by-side